Non-Surgical treatment of elbow osteoarthritis – alternatives to elbow replacement

 But what about the 36.7% who still had pain?

-Revision of Revision of Total Elbow Replacement – That is three surgeries on the same elbow
+Revision of Total Elbow Replacement – That is three surgeries on the same elbow

 A November 2020 study in the Journal of Shoulder and Elbow Surgery (6) looked at 14 patients who had a revision of revision surgery after failed total elbow replacement.